mliebelt/pgn-spec-commented/laws-of-chess.md

     White pawn on e2, black queen on g6.

 8. Each move of a piece is indicated by a) the first letter of the name of the piece in question and b) the square of arrival.
 There is no hyphen between a) and b).
 Examples: Be5, Nf3, Rd1.
 In the case of pawns, only the square of arrival is indicated.
 Examples: e5, d4, a5.
-9. When a piece makes a capture, an x is inserted between a) the first letter of the name of the piece in question and b) the square of arrival.
+9. <a name="C-9"></a>When a piece makes a capture, an x is inserted between a) the first letter of the name of the piece in question and b) the square of arrival.
 Examples: Bxe5, Nxf3, Rxd1.
 When a pawn makes a capture, the file of departure must be indicated, then an x, then the square of arrival.
 Examples: dxe5, gxf3, axb5.
-In the case of an ‘en passante’ capture, the square of arrival is given as the square on which the capturing pawn finally rests and ‘e.p.’ is appended to the notation.
+In the case of an ‘en passant’ capture, the square of arrival is given as the square on which the capturing pawn finally rests and ‘e.p.’ is appended to the notation.
 Example: exd6 e.p.
 10. If two identical pieces can move to the same square, the piece that is moved is indicated as follows:
     1. If both pieces are on the same rank: by a) the first letter of the name of the piece, b) the file of departure, and c) the square of arrival.
     2. If both pieces are on the same file: by a) the first letter of the name of the piece, b) the rank of the square of departure, and c) the square of arrival.